EmaChini/aamas2025/README.md

 ./run_benchmark.sh
 ```

-This will execute a suite of benchmark experiments based on the tool logic, generate logs, results files, and possibly intermediate artifacts.
+This will execute a suite of benchmark experiments based on the algorithm in Section 3, generate logs, results files, and possibly intermediate artifacts.

 Optionally, run the Jupyter notebooks in `tool/` (e.g. example_fig8.ipynb, tutorial.ipynb) to explore usage examples and visualizations.